 Stewards of God’s Holy Spirit

-Stewards of God’s grace in marriage
+Stewards of God’s Grace in Marriage

 “An appeal for grace is an entreaty to God to supply His unmerited favor to meet fresh needs.
 Paul wants the Lord to provide the sufficiency of His power, guidance, wisdom, quality and tone that is an elixir of spiritual life.
-Grace in its new bounties will lift Philemon to experience and show God-honoring attitudes, words and actions in dealing with the issues of life.”1
+Grace in its new bounties will lift Philemon to experience and show God-honoring attitudes, words and actions in dealing with the issues of life.”
+1

-Paul’s continuing prayer indicates the results of a life responding to the grace of God.
+Furthermore, Paul’s continuing prayer indicates the results of a life responding to the grace of God.

 “I thank my God always when I remember you in my prayers, because I hear of your love and of the faith that you have toward the Lord Jesus and for all the saints, and I pray that the sharing of your faith may become effective for the full knowledge of every good thing that is in us for the sake of Christ.”Philemon 4–6 ESV